Salvinia molesta: Invasion

-The plant originated in southeast Brazil and was exported as part of the pet industry to be used in aquaria and garden ponds.
-From there, it escaped or was deliberately released into the wild.
-It may also have been brought in with fresh, iced fish.
-Once in a waterway, it can be spread by infested boats, which not only spread it to new areas, but also break up the plant, allowing it to propagate.
-It also is spread by waterfowl.
+S. molesta originated in southeast Brazil, and was exported from its native habitat to be used as an ornamental plant in aquariums and garden ponds.
+From these environments, it escaped or was deliberately released into the wild.
+Specimens of the fern may also have been exported along with fresh and iced fish.
+Once in a waterway, it can be transported to adjacent bodies of water by boats, which not only spread it to new areas, but also break up the plant, allowing it to propagate quickly.
 S. molesta has been spread by contaminated aquatic plant stocks, boats, and other watercraft.
-The movement of water spreads S. molesta, and the sale and exchange of S. molesta materials increases chances of release to the environment.
+S. molesta is also spread by the movement of water in rivers and by the sale and exchange of individual specimens, which increases the chances of accidental environmental release.

-The rapid growth rate of Salvinia molesta has resulted in its classification as an invasive weed in some parts of the world such as Australia, United Kingdom, New Zealand, and parts of the United States.
-Surfaces of ponds, reservoirs, and lakes are covered by a floating mat 10–20 cm (in some rare cases up to 60 cm) thick.
-The plant's growth clogs waterways and blocks sunlight needed by other aquatic plants and especially algae to carry out photosynthesis, thereby deoxygenating the water.
-As it dies and decays, decomposers use up the oxygen in the water.
-It also prevents the natural exchange of gases between the air and the body of water the plant has invaded, causing the waterway to stagnate.
+The rapid growth rate of S. molesta has resulted in its classification as an invasive weed in Australia, the United Kingdom, New Zealand, and parts of the United States.
+Surfaces of infested ponds, reservoirs, and lakes are covered by a floating mat 10–20 cm thick; in some rare cases, these mats can reach up to 60 cm in thickness.
+The plant's explosive growth clogs waterways and blocks the sunlight needed by other aquatic plants, especially algae, to carry out photosynthesis.
+This results in rapid deoxygenation of affected water bodies.
+As it dies and decays, the process of decomposition further uses up the oxygen in the water.
+It also prevents the natural exchange of gases that occurs between the air and the surface of the water, causing the waterway to stagnate.
 This can kill any plants, insects, or fish trapped underneath its growth.

-Its ability to grow and cover a vast area makes it a threat to biodiversity.
-Large infestations covering a wide area may also pose a problem to migratory birds, as they may not be able to recognise an infested waterway when flying overhead, and not stop at it.
+S. molestas ability to quickly cover a vast area makes it a significant threat to biodiversity.
+Large infestations may pose a problem to migratory birds, as they may not be able to recognize and stop at infested waterways when flying overhead.
 S. molesta provides ideal conditions for the breeding of mosquitoes that carry disease.
-The growth habit of Salvinia is problematic to human activities including flood mitigation, conservation of endangered species and threatened environments, boating, and irrigation.
+The growth habit of the fern is also problematic to human activities including flood mitigation, conservation of endangered species, boating, and irrigation.

 Relation to humans

 Salvinia effect

-The salvinia effect describes the stabilization of an air layer upon a submerged hydrophobic (water repellent) surface by hydrophilic (water-loving) pins.
-This physico-chemical phenomenon was discovered on the floating fern Salvinia molesta by the botanist Wilhelm Barthlott (Universität Bonn) while working on the lotus effect and was described in cooperation with the physicist Thomas Schimmel (Karlsruher Institut für Technologie), fluid mechanist Alfred Leder (Universität Rostock) and their colleagues in 2010.
+The salvinia effect describes the stabilization of a thin layer of air upon a submerged hydrophobic surface.
+This physical phenomenon was discovered on the floating fern S. molesta by botanist Wilhelm Barthlott of the Universität Bonn while working on the lotus effect, and was described in cooperation with physicist Thomas Schimmel of the Karlsruhe Institute of Technology, fluid mechanist Alfred Leder of the University of Rostock, and their colleagues in 2010.

 Bioremediation

-Research done in the Philippines suggested the effectiveness of S. molesta for the treatment of blackwater effluent for an eco-friendly sewage system that uses a constructed wetland to clean the water.
-The result of the study showed that it can remove 30.77% of total suspended solids, 74.70% dissolved oxygen and 48.95% fecal coliform from the water.
+Research done in the Philippines points to the effectiveness of S. molesta as a treatment treatment of blackwater effluent for an eco-friendly sewage system, using a constructed wetland to treat wastewater.
+The study demonstrated that S. molesta was able to remove 30.77% of total suspended solids, 74.70% of dissolved oxygen, and 48.95% of fecal coliform from an infested water body.